nuprl/augur/README.md

 - `MX_HOME=/home/mwaldrich/mx`
 - `JAVA_HOME=/home/mwaldrich/openjdk1.8.0_172-jvmci-0.46`

-Auger will automatically use a local NodeProf installation if these environment variables are set; no flags or further configuration is needed.
+Augur will automatically use a local NodeProf installation if these environment variables are set; no flags or further configuration is needed.

-## Contributing to Auger
+## Contributing to Augur
-If you're looking to dive into Auger's code, the structure and implementation of the analysis is documented with `README`s in folders inside [`src`](./ts/src).
+If you're looking to dive into Augur's code, the structure and implementation of the analysis is documented with `README`s in folders inside [`src`](./ts/src).

-If you want to contribute to Auger, we recommend using JetBrain's WebStorm IDE.
+If you want to contribute to Augur, we recommend using JetBrain's WebStorm IDE.
 To get the project fully up and running, simply:
 1. follow the installation instructions in the *Getting started* section
 2. open the `TaintAnalysis` folder in WebStorm